 The narcissist will get the golden child to unwittingly help with the abuse towards the scapegoat child.

 The narcissist will try and get the scapegoat and golden child to dislike each other.
 They will do all they can to drive a wedge.

 The golden child will be pushed to perform and achieve, and when they don’t achieve to the narcissist standards, there will be ridicule, criticism and punishment.
 They use these same tactics also to push them to do what the narcissist wants them to do.
-The children loses their sense of self as they’re too busy trying to be what the parent wants them to be.
+The children lose their sense of self as they’re too busy trying to be what the parent wants them to be.
 The golden child gets treated so well when they achieve that they don’t always grow to see what’s happening, which is why limited contact for the golden child is best.
 This will be really had as the golden child will take longer to realise that it’s not true love the narcissist shows them.
 Having one parent that shows them true love will help them achieve the realisation sooner.
 The golden child aims to please as they don’t want the harsh words, silent treatment or punishment.
 They end up with no self-worth.
-The narcissist will say things like “How dare you to be proud you only got an A it should have been an A*”
+The narcissist will say things like “How dare you to be proud you only got an A it should have been an A*.”

 The scapegoat is usually the rebel child that will not conform to the narcissist manipulation.
 The one who does what they please.
 They will get constant criticism over anything and everything, although they typically grow to achieve a better sense of self.
 Self-esteem, self-awareness and clarity.
 They will often call the narcissist out on what they’ve said or done/ not done.
 The scapegoat works it out first because they don’t get as many if any of the love bombings.
 The narcissist will say things like, “ How can you be proud of your rubbish at everything?
 You need to work harder.”